-Temporary Accommodations, Hotels and Motels
+Temporary Accommodations, Hotels & Motels

+- Illini Union Hotel.
 Located in the heart of campus, the hotel features 72 guest rooms and is within walking distance from the Intensive English Institute.

+- iHotel.
 The iHotel and conference center is located in the Research Park at the University of Illinois.
 There is also a Starbucks and Houlihan’s at the iHotel.

-UI Residence Halls
+University Residence Halls